huaminghuangtw/Second-Brain/My-Evergreen-Notes/be impeccable with your word.md

 The way you speak to others is the way you speak to yourself.

-==TODO==
-Speak with integrity.
-Say only what you mean.
-- People can't read your thoughts.
-If you think something, say something.
-Don't expect people to guess your thoughts and feelings.
-Don't hold a grudge when people didn't predict what you wanted them to do.
-Just tell them.

 Silence is more eloquent than words.

 "Understanding is the heartwood of well-spoken words." — Buddha